gmenounos/vwcluster/Distance Impulse Number.md

-# Distance Impulse Value (K-Value)
+# Distance Impulse Number (K-Value)

 The instrument cluster calculates vehicle speed and distance travelled by counting pulses sent from either the transmission or the ABS controller.
-The number of pulses per km travelled is called the Distance Impulse Value, also known as the K-Value.
+The number of pulses per km travelled is called the Distance Impulse Number, also known as the K-Value.
 By adjusting the last digit of the cluster's soft coding, the K-value can be set to one of several (usually 4-6) hardcoded values.

 VDO VWK501 and VWK503 clusters contain several K-Value tables in their ROMs.
 The table that gets used depends on which vehicle family the cluster is configured for: